Concordium/concordium-network-dashboard/README.md

 ### Docker build

 The Dashboard is deployed on Kubernetes using a dockerized build.
-The docker file `k8s.Dockerfile` builds `dist` locally first before copying into image.
+The docker file `k8s.Dockerfile` builds `dist` locally first before copying it into an image.

 #### Requirements and credits